 Messier 8 (NGC 6523 – The Lagoon Nebula)

-Messier 8 is an emission nebula located in the constellation Sagittarius.
-I imaged the Lagoon Nebula three times during holidays in Namibia, most recently 2008, during a stay at the astrofarm Tivoli.
+I have imaged the Lagoon Nebula three times during my holidays in Namibia, most recently in 2008 during a stay at the Tivoli Astrofarm.

 The images were taken with the following equipment: